stonith404/pocket-id/docs/docs/configuration/allowed-groups.md

 # OIDC Client Allowed Groups

-Since version `0.28.0` Pocket ID can restrict / allow access to certain OIDC clients based on groups from Pocket ID.
+Since version `0.28.0` Pocket ID can restrict / allow access to certain OIDC clients based on groups.

 1. Navigate to the `OIDC Clients` section in the Pocket ID admin dashboard.
 2. Click the edit (pencil) icon on the OIDC client you want to restict using a group.